 Danger of accidents If the vehicle is operated with a discharged battery or without a battery, electronic components and safety equipment may be damaged.

 Never operate the vehicle with a discharged battery or without a battery.

-Insert the battery into battery case 1.
+Position the battery in battery case 1.
+Guideline

 The even side of the battery case must be opposite the poles.